kubke/kubke.github.io/_protocols/hydrogel-tissue-embedding-protocol.md

 NOTE: Carry out steps 5 - 9 in a fume hood, as the HM solution is toxic.

-5. Place the embryo in 1ml of HM solution in a 1ml tube.
-Incubate the embryo at 4°C for 4 days.
+5. Thaw the pre-prepared HM solution on ice or in the fridge (4°C).
+Gently mix the thawed monomer solution by inverting.
+Place the embryo in 1ml of HM solution in a plastic tube.
+Incubate the embryo at 4°C for 4 days with gentle shaking - helps heat transfer to get good polymerization (as per troubleshooting 1).

 6. To remove oxygen from the sample, place the 1ml tube on a rack in a desiccation chamber.
 Partially open the cap of the tube to allow gas exchange.